slowernews/wisdom-tldr/README.md

 > *'Don’t argue your path with other people.
 Walk it.' -- lazy yogi*

 > *'Never hate people who are jealous of you, but respect their jealousy.
-They're people who think that you're better than them.'*
+They think that you're better than them.'*

-> *'Great spirits have always found violent opposition from mediocrities.
-The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Albert Einstein*

 > *'When people criticize your life they are speaking about their one fears and limitations not yours.'*